Find the latest data and statistics on global displacement.

 Key facts and figures

-- 79.5 million people were forcibly displaced worldwide at the end of 2019 as a result of persecution, conflict, violence, or human rights violations.
-We are now witnessing the highest levels of displacement on record.
-This includes 26 million refugees, 45.7 million internally displaced persons, and 45.7 million asylum-seekers.
+- 100 million people were forcibly displaced worldwide as a result of conflict, persecution, human rights violations and violence.
+Now, humanity is witnessing the highest levels of displacement on record.

 Facts and figures by country/region